iwagumi_featuredimage

 Tag us on Instagram @AquariumLesson — we’d love to see your Iwagumi creations!

-FAQ – Iwagumi Aquascaping Questions Answered
+FAQ – Iwagumi Questions Answered

 What does “Iwagumi” mean?